antoinebrias/hydrokrig/README.md

 Building **HydroKrig** was a great learning experience in combining different Python ecosystems within QGIS.
 It serves as a personal proof of concept for automating geostatistical workflows.

 It is a work in progress, and I am continuously looking for ways to refine the logic and improve the user experience.
+You'll find more details on my blog: https://www.briaslab.fr/blog/?action=view&url=building-a-qgis-plugin-with-python-qt-and-pykrige

 ---